A HISTORIC PRESERVATION ADVOCATE IS BORN

 My heart’s purposes are to help you restore & preserve your bungalow so that it can be enjoyed, delight & teach for the next 100+ years & to inspire you to seek your own soapbox from which you can speak old house.
 Every day the wrecking ball performs its dirty deed.

-PLEASE send me information on the activities in which you are active.
+PLEASE send me information on the activities in which you participate.
 I would love to post an article about your group & its successes.